 - Multiple views of the same finger must appear together in the template.

-- Fields TOTALBYTES, DEVSTAMP, DEVID, VIEWOFFSET, MEDIATYPE have different size.
+- Fields TOTALBYTES, DEVSTAMP, DEVID, VIEWOFFSET, SAMPLETYPE have different size.

-- Allowed values for MEDIATYPE and FPQUALITY were expanded.
+- Allowed values for SAMPLETYPE and FPQUALITY were expanded.

 - Minutia type (MINTYPE) "other" was replaced with type "either".